 A couple of months ago while enjoying a nice girls weekend my daughter and I stopped to get a caramel apple while doing some shopping.
 My daughter had never had one before and needless to say she is absolutely obsessed with them now!
-So my sister and I thought it would be fun to make some.
+So my sister and I thought it would be fun to make some apple pie caramel apples!
 Just check it out!

 Doesn’t that look delicious!
-That one had a layer of caramel, then white chocolate and then cinnamon and sugar.
+Our homemade apple pie caramel apple had one had a layer of caramel, then white chocolate and then cinnamon and sugar.
 And believe me it was yummy!

 Here is the recipe we used and directions

 - 1 bag white chocolate chips or white chocolate candy melts